 - a.
-Applicants who have never been required to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education and who have successfully completed $\star$ 24 or more transferable to the University of Alberta will be considered for admission or readmission on the basis of their AGPA and any other admission requirements applicable to the program that they are seeking. - b.
+Applicants who have never been required to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education and who have successfully completed $\star 24$ or more transferable to the University of Alberta will be considered for admission or readmission on the basis of their AGPA and any other admission requirements applicable to the program that they are seeking. - b.
 Applicants who have never been required to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education and who have successfully completed between ★9 and ★23.9 transferable to the University of Alberta will be considered for admission on the basis of both their high school average on the five required courses and their postsecondary AGPA.
 In order to be considered, the high school average must meet the minimum competitive average required for the program, and a minimum postsecondary AGPA of 2.0 must be presented.

-Applicants with less than $\star$ 9 of transferable postsecondary work will be considered for admission only on the basis of their high school average on the five required courses.
+Applicants with less than \star 9 of transferable postsecondary work will be considered for admission only on the basis of their high school average on the five required courses.

-c.
-Applicants with one previous requirement to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education and who have chosen to qualify for readmission by taking further postsecondary work will be considered for admission or readmission as follows: Subsequent to having been required to withdraw, such applicants must have successfully completed either a minimum of $\star$ 18 transferable to the University of Alberta with a minimum 2.7 AGPA or a minimum of $\star$ 24 transferable to the University of Alberta with a minimum AGPA of 2.0.

-- d.
-Applicants with one previous requirement to withdraw from the Faculty of Science who have discontinued studies for at least one year may be considered for Fall readmission to the BSc General program on probation, subject to terms specified by the Senior Associate Dean.
+- c.
+Applicants with one previous requirement to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education and who have chosen to qualify for readmission by taking further postsecondary work will be considered for admission or readmission as follows: Subsequent to having been required to withdraw, such applicants must have successfully completed either a minimum of ★18 transferable to the University of Alberta with a minimum AGPA of 2.0. - d.
+Applicants with one previous requirement to withdraw from the Faculty of Science who have discontinued studies for at least one year may be considered for Fall readmission to the BSc General program on probation, subject to terms specified by the Associate Dean, Undergraduate.
 For students who have chosen to discontinue studies, if any coursework was attempted at any institution during this period, the grades may be taken into consideration for readmission purposes, but transfer credit will not be granted. - e.
-Applicants who have failed Probation in the Faculty of Science or have been twice required to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education may seek consideration for readmission after a minimum five year period by submitting a written petition for readmission to the Senior Associate Dean.
+Applicants who have failed Probation in the Faculty of Science or have been twice required to withdraw (or equivalent by the standards of the Faculty of Science) in their postsecondary education may seek consideration for readmission after a minimum five year period by submitting a written petition for readmission to the Associate Dean, Undergraduate.
 A formal application for readmission to the University of Alberta must be made by the appropriate deadline.
-If admission is offered, it will be on probation, subject to conditions specified by the Senior Associate Dean.
+If admission is offered, it will be on probation, subject to conditions specified by the Associate Dean, Undergraduate.